 6. Contra Dam in Ticino, Switzerland

-Contra Dam sits on the river Verzasca.
+Contra Dam sits on the river Verzasca in Switzerland.
 Also, it is one of the most incredible dams because of its iconic appearance in the movie Golden Eye.
 This beautiful arch dam created Vagorno Lake with an annual power generation capacity of about 234 GWh.
 The dam’s construction took place in 1961 and was completed in 1965.
 It is 220 meters high and holds about 105,000,000 cubic meters of water.

 Interesting, fun facts about Contra Dam